Azure Functions networking options

-When enabling virtual network trigger support, only the trigger types above scale dynamically with your application.
-You can still use triggers not listed above, however they are not scaled beyond their pre-warmed instance count.
-See triggers and bindings for the complete list of triggers.
+When you enable virtual network trigger support, only the trigger types shown in the previous table scale dynamically with your application.
+You can still use triggers that aren't in the table, but they're not scaled beyond their pre-warmed instance count.
+For the complete list of triggers, see Triggers and bindings.

 As used in Azure Functions, each hybrid connection correlates to a single TCP host and port combination.
 This means that the hybrid connection's endpoint can be on any operating system and any application as long as you're accessing a TCP listening port.
 The Hybrid Connections feature doesn't know or care what the application protocol is or what you're accessing.
 It just provides network access.